edgio-docs/edgio-docs/guides/deploy-to-layer0.md

 For example, using our Next.js example located at `https://github.com/layer0-docs/layer0-nextjs-example` would become `https://app.layer0.co/deploy?repo=https%3A%2F%2Fgithub.com%2Flayer0-docs%2Flayer0-nextjs-example`

-Now, you can embed this link to let users instantly clone and deploy the project to to {{PRODUCT_NAME}}!
+Now, you can embed this link to let users instantly clone and deploy the project to {{PRODUCT_NAME}}!